phatina/python-lmiwbem/doc/src/usage.rst

 Connection using username/password
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Major difference, when compared to PyWBEM, is, that it is possible to create and maintain a connection with the CIMOM.
+Major difference when compared to PyWBEM, is that it is possible to create and maintain a connection with the CIMOM.
 See the next example:

 .. code-block:: python